antonyxsik/Normalization-Paper/README.md

 **Authors**: Antony Sikorski, Daniel McKenzie, and Douglas Nychka

-A preprint of the paper is currently available at: [Google](linkheresoon)
+A preprint of the paper is currently available at: [linkheresoon](google.com)

 ## Citation Instructions